INL/BlackLab/doc/technical/design/plan-relations.md

 We could index these in the same annotation spans are already indexed in (historically called `starttag`, but we will rename it to `_relation`).
 We'd have to be careful to make sure both can easily be distinguished from one another.

-Better yet, we should generalize the notion of a span we have right now to be indexed as a relation as well, i.e.:
+Better yet, we should generalize the notion of an "inline tag" such as `<s/>` we have right now to be indexed as a relation as well, i.e.:

       X ---starts_sentence_ending_at--> Y
     Small     man    bites    large    dog.